microsoft/MixedReality-UXTools-Unreal/Docs/TransformConstraints.md

 # Transform Constraints

 UXTools provides a mechanism to implement and apply transform constraints to actors during manipulation.
-All you need to do is inherit from `UUxtConstrainableComponent`, as `UUxtGenericManipulatorComponent` and `UUxtBoundsControlComponent` for example.
+All you need to do is inherit from `UUxtManipulatorComponent`, as `UUxtGenericManipulatorComponent` and `UUxtBoundsControlComponent` for example.

 ## Usage

 In order to use constraints:

 1. Add any desired `UxtTransformConstraint`-derived components to the actor.
-2. Add any `UUxtConstrainableComponent`-derived components to the actor, such as `UUxtGenericManipulatorComponent` and `UUxtBoundsControlComponent`.
+2. Add any `UUxtManipulatorComponent`-derived components to the actor, such as `UUxtGenericManipulatorComponent` and `UUxtBoundsControlComponent`.

-Each `UUxtConstrainableComponent` will apply all constraint components in the actor if `bAutoDetectConstraints` is set to `true`.
+Each `UUxtManipulatorComponent` will apply all constraint components in the actor if `bAutoDetectConstraints` is set to `true`.
 Otherwise, you can fill the `SelectedConstraints` array to choose which constraints you'd like that component to apply during its interaction.

 ## Implicit scale

-There's an implicit constraint which doesn't inherit from `UxtTransformConstraint` and is applied by all `UUxtConstrainableComponent`s.
+There's an implicit constraint which doesn't inherit from `UxtTransformConstraint` and is applied by all `UUxtManipulatorComponent`s.
 The reason for that is preventing their scales from reaching `0` or even negative values.
 Besides that, `UUxtBoundsControlComponent` avoids having interaction issues with its handles when the scale is too small.

 The `MinScale` and `MaxScale` properties give you flexibility to configure this behavior within reasonable values, clamped to prevent the unexpected results previously mentioned.